Frank Wilczek, Professor of Physics, MIT, Cambridge, MA

-Chief Scientist at Wilczek Quantum Center
+Founding Director and Chief Scientist, Wilczek Quantum Center

 Distinguished Origins Professor, Arizona State University

-Physics Today, 312.
+• Physics Today, 312.
 Scaling Mt.
 Planck I: A View from the Bottom (June 2001)

-Physics Today, 321.
+• Physics Today, 321.
 Scaling Mt.
-Planck II: Base Camp (Nov 2001),
+Planck II: Base Camp (Nov 2001)

-Physics Today, 328.
+• Physics Today, 328.
 Scaling Mt.
-Planck III: Is that all there is?
+Planck III: Is That All There Is?
 (August 2002)

 ArXiv: Dimensionless constants, cosmology & other dark matters, 2006